List of Bowling Green State University buildings: Wooster Street Center

 Built in 1969 as the University Lutheran Chapel by the Lutheran Church–Missouri Synod.
 After the church closed, the building was purchased by the University in October 2003 to house the Elsewhere theater.
 The center also housed the Student Legal Services law firm as of 2019.

 In May 2020 the building was demolished, with a university official citing issues with the foundation and roof as factors in the decision to demolish the building.

 Psychology Building

 Built in 1969 at a cost of $2.8 million to host psychology laboratories and classrooms.
 The fifth floor is used to study behavioral neuroscience using radiological, biochemical, histological, and electrophysical methods.

-Mathematical Sciences Building
+McLeod Hall

 A 113,000 sq ft building built in 1970 at a cost of $7.2 million to house Mathematics and Computer Science departments, as well as university computer systems.
 In 1976 a glass sculpture of an Icosahedron made by Dominick Labino was installed.
 In 2018 a Digital forensics lab began construction on the third floor of the building.

 Offenhauer Towers

 A Residence Hall built in 1971 at a cost of $9.4 million.
 In 1991 Dr. Hiroko Nakamoto sponsored the creation of a Japanese family room with a tokonoma on the 11th floor of the west tower.
+The 11th floor of the west tower was renovated in 2023 to feature pod style living.
 As of 2019 the towers house over 800 students.